DannyBen/mister_bin/README.md

 ---

-A command line framework for adding command line interface to your gems.
+Mister Bin lets you develop rich, scalable and testable command line interfaces for your gem or other Ruby application.

 ---